 James Cook University

 James Cook University did not have a campus in Cairns when I completed high school in 1984.
 My poor grades would not have given me access to university anyway.
 For me and many others, the opening of James Cook University in Cairns represented a great opportunity.
 I was hoping that study at university would give me opportunities to gain employment.
 However, it was my obsession with politics and public policy, and their capacity to make the world a better place, that truly fascinated me.
 The words of Nelson Mandela resonated with me when he said, “Education is the most powerful weapon which you can use to change the world.”

 University life was stimulating and offered intellectual opportunities I had never experienced.
 For the first time James Cook University in Cairns had its own Campus.
-There was a new atmosphere, and for the first time a real academic environment existed.
+There was a new atmosphere, and for the first time a real campus environment existed.

 I developed a detailed knowledge of labour history and the evolution of the trade union movement from Dr. Hunt.
 It was interesting to look at this history from the turn of the Century through to the infamous split of the 1950’s.
 This study gave me a much greater understanding of industrial relations and contemporary Australian politics.

-At James Cook University I started learning history from new perspectives, and finally I realised that the history I had known had all been the history written by ‘winners’ and by those in positions of power who were able to have their voices heard.
-I was learning a different history, a history from the perspective of women and from Aboriginal people.
+James Cook University also offered the study of history from other perspectives.
+This helped me understand that the history I had known had all been the history written by ‘winners’, by those in positions of power who were able to have their voices heard.
+It was fascinating to learn history from different perspectives, including the the perspective of women and that of Aboriginal people.

 It was during this time I became a passionate advocate of the rights of Indigenous Australians.
 Learning the stories of the great Aboriginal warriors who had so bravely defended their home lands before losing their lives.
 Pamulway and Jundamara being two of the most notable leaders to resist the white invaders.
 Imagine my shock when I learned that more Aboriginal people had died in defence of Tasmania than the total of Australians killed in the Gallipoli campaign.